 More often than not, the authority of an e-commerce website will be concentrated in its product categories and product pages which are the most important pages of an e-commerce store.
 You’ll want to use your menu to directly link to your categories, as well as a large call to action and links on your home page that go to these categories.
 What you should be left with is a site structure that looks similar to the image on the right.

 Now that your website architecture is on point, the next thing is making sure that all of the product and category pages on your site are properly optimised (on-page SEO).
-To the right is Backlinko‘s guide to a ‘perfectly optimised e-commerce page’
+Below is Backlinko‘s guide to a ‘perfectly optimised e-commerce page’:

 Content marketing involves creating a piece of content that answers a searchers question by leading them to your product.
 It can have a huge impact on your e-commerce traffic and potential for making sales.
 An example of this would be writing and ranking the content piece ‘best salmon recipes’ if you are an online fishmonger.
 It stands to reason that someone looking for those recipes would also be interested in buying fish online.